brenordv/fastapi-simple-python-api/readme.md

 I also provided two scripts:
 1. `build.sh`: Builds the image, exposing port `6006`.
 2. `run.sh`: Runs the image.
 It will expose the port `6006`.

+The run command has some weird volumes set up because the system monitor uses them to get info from the host.
+It's all read-only, so it's safe-ish to use.